seetadev/Transport-Monitor/README.md

 We have built Transport-Monitor, a decentralized platform leveraging cutting-edge blockchain and cryptographic technologies to enhance transparency, security, and efficiency in transportation management.
 The system integrates Bitcoin on ICP for direct interaction with Bitcoin’s blockchain, enabling immutable logging of transport events and decentralized workflows.
 It utilizes Threshold Schnorr Signatures for secure, distributed signing, ensuring multi-party consensus for payment approvals and fraud prevention.
 The platform anchors transport data to the Bitcoin blockchain, providing tamper-proof, time-stamped verification of milestones.
 Additionally, ckBTC is used for fast, low-cost micropayments, facilitating toll collection, milestone-based payments, and incentivized rewards for accurate data contributions.
 Transport-Monitor combines these technologies to create a trustless, scalable solution for global transportation ecosystems, addressing key challenges like payment inefficiencies, data integrity, and operational transparency.

-# Usage of Sponsored Tech
+# Usage of Sponsored Tech for Encode's ICP Chain Fusion Hackathon

 In our Transport-Monitor project, we have leveraged the sponsor technologies to create a decentralized, efficient, and secure transportation monitoring and payment platform.
 Below is a breakdown of how each technology was utilized and its specific application to the bounties we are submitting for: